ryan-mcclue/musings/notes.md

 Disable optimisation to prevent lines being removed which the debugger won't pick up on. mention QEMU simulator debugging issues

+(ADAFRUIT INDUSTRIES LIVE WITH TONY D --> BLE)
+(TAKE THE BLUEPILL LOW LEVEL LEARNING --> OPENOCD)
 # Embedded Workflow
+1. Attainment of BSP.
+With STM32, use STM32CubeMX and set project toolchain to Makefile.
+Convert this to appropriate build script.
+2. Method of flashing
+Coordinate build software (JLinkExe, stlink, openocd, nrfjprog), probe (JLink, STLink) and board ICDI firmware (stlink, jlink, stellaris)

 Attainment of documentation
 The CPU architecture will have an exception (a cpu interrupt) model.
 Here, reset behaviour will be defined. the 32 bit arm cortex-m4 has FPU (a application, m for microcontroller, r high performance real time)